SamsungLabs/ffc_se/README.md

 If you launch full inference with metric computation, inference on voicebank dataset should take approximately 30 min, on dns-blind ~ 1h 50 min.

 ## Checkpoints

+You can find and download checkpoints in Releases tab.

 `checkpoints` folder contents are as follows:
 ```
 checkpoints/